energywebfoundation/origin/README.md

 This section lists key entry points to start your journey with Origin.

-1. [utils-demo](https://github.com/energywebfoundation/origin/tree/master/packages/utils-demo) - demo repository with build scripts that enable easy deployment of smart contracts to Tobalaba or local blockchain.
+1. [migrations](https://github.com/energywebfoundation/origin/tree/master/packages/migrations) - repository with build scripts that enable easy deployment of smart contracts to EWC, Volta or a local blockchain.
 Often used to demo and get to know features and capabilities of Origin.
 2. [origin-backend](https://github.com/energywebfoundation/origin/tree/master/packages/origin-backend) - Origin combines on and off-chain data storage.
 This repository is used to act as a backend service for off-chain data storage.
-You'll need this to run `utils-demo` (store data), and `origin-ui` to display stored data.
+You'll need this to run `migrations` (store data), and `origin-ui` to display stored data.
 3. [origin-ui](https://github.com/energywebfoundation/origin/tree/master/packages/origin-ui) - frontend of the system needed to view data stored in smart contracts (on-chain) and in the backend (off-chain).
 To interact Origin frontend you'll need [MetaMask](https://metamask.io).

 ### Other components